-- The Bedretto Lab is located in the Bedretto Tunnel in the Swiss Central Alps, near the Gotthard pass region (Figure 1a).
+The BedrettoLab is located in the Bedretto Tunnel in the Swiss Central Alps, near the Gotthard pass region (Fig. 1a).
 The Bedretto Tunnel is 5218 m long and connects the Furka Base Tunnel in the northwest with the Bedretto Valley in the southeast (Keller and Schneider, 1982).
-The tunnel axis runs approximately N317°E, with a gentle slope of ~0.5% dipping towards its south portal.
+The tunnel axis runs approximately N317° E, with a gentle slope of $\sim 0.5 \%$ dipping towards its south portal.
 The Bedretto Tunnel was excavated as part of the construction logistics of the Furka Base Tunnel to transport the muck.
-The elevation at Bedretto Tunnel's south portal (Tunnel Meter, TM0) and its junction with the Furka Base Tunnel is 1479.5 m and 1505.2 m a.s.l., respectively.
-Along the tunnel alignment, the rock overburden gradually rises to a maximum of ~1632 m (corresponding to an elevation of 3124 m a.s.l.) at ~TM3140, then slightly decreases to ~1300 m further northwest. - 04 At the location of the current Bedretto Lab (TM2000-2100), the overburden is approximately 1000 m.
+The elevation at Bedretto Tunnel's south portal (tunnel meter, TM0) and its junction with the Furka Base Tunnel is 1479.5 m and 1505.2 m a.s.l., respectively.
+Along the tunnel alignment, the rock overburden gradually rises to a maximum of $\sim 1632$ m (corresponding to an elevation of 3124 m a.s.l.) at $\sim$ TM3140 and then decreases slightly to $\sim 1300$ m further northwest.
+At the location of the current BedrettoLab (TM2000-2100), the overburden is approximately 1000 m.

-The horseshoe-shaped Bedretto Tunnel was excavated by drill-and-blast with a cross-section of approximately 3 m by 3 m to host rails for mucking.
-In some sections, the tunnel was enlarged to allow mucking trains to pass-by.
-Between TM2000-2100, the tunnel widens into a 6 m by 3 m (width by height) niche, which was selected to host the main part of the Bedretto Lab and the first suite of multi-disciplinary rock mass characterizations.
+The horseshoe-shaped Bedretto Tunnel was excavated by drill-and-blast with a cross section of approximately 3 m by 3 m to host rails for mucking.
+In some sections, the tunnel was enlarged to allow mucking trains to pass by.
+Between TM2000-2100, the tunnel widens into a 6 m by 3 m (width by height) niche, which was selected to host the main part of the BedrettoLab and the first suite of multi-disciplinary rock mass characterizations.

-Since its completion in 1982, the Bedretto Tunnel remained largely unlined and unpaved, and was primarily used to facilitate ventilation and drainage of the Furka Base Tunnel.
+Since its completion in 1982, the Bedretto Tunnel remained largely unlined and unpaved and was primarily used to facilitate ventilation and drainage of the Furka Base Tunnel.
 Therefore, the rock mass structural and hydrological conditions can be directly characterized, and the rock mass is accessible through relatively short boreholes.
-Detailed investigations carried out previously focused on groundwater flow systems (Lützenkirchen, 2002)(Ofterdinger, 2001), brittle fault zone structures (Lützenkirchen, 2002), localized ductile deformation and geochronology (Rast, 2020), excavation-related rock mass failure (Alcaíno Olivares, 2017)(Ganye et al., 2020)(Huber, 2004)(Meier, 2017), and landslide structures (Vlasek, 2018).
-Since 2018, the Bedretto Tunnel has been made available by its owner, Matterhorn Gotthard Bahn (MGB), to ETH Zürich for long-term research, which prompted the establishment of the Bedretto Lab.
+Detailed investigations carried out previously focused on groundwater flow systems (Lützenkirchen, 2002; Ofterdinger, 2001), brittle fault zone structures (Lützenkirchen, 2002), localized ductile deformation and geochronology (Rast, 2020), excavationrelated rock mass failure (Alcaiìno Olivares, 2017; Ganye et al., 2020; Huber, 2004; Meier, 2017), and landslide structures (Vlasek, 2018).
+Since 2018, the Bedretto Tunnel has been made available by its owner, Matterhorn Gotthard Bahn (MGB), to ETH Zürich for long-term research, which prompted the establishment of the BedrettoLab.